dymmond/lilya/docs/en/docs/authentication.md

 Once you have installed `AuthenticationMiddleware`, the `request.user` interface becomes available to your endpoints and other middleware.

-The implementation should implement the interface `UserInterface`, which includes two properties and any additional information your user model requires.
+The implementation should implement the interface `UserInterface`, which includes three properties and any additional information your user model requires.

-* `.is_authenticated`
-* `.display_name`
+* `.is_authenticated`: Is authenticated.
+* `.display_name`: Name displayed in UI.
+* `.unique_identifier`: Unique string identifying the authenticated user object.
+Can be created from an id.

 Lilya provides two built-in user implementations: `AnonymousUser()` and `BasicUser(username)`.
+`BasicUser` defaults to use an `id` field when available with fallback `display_name` for creating the `unique_identifier`.

+**What is the benefit of using `unique_identifier`?**

+Basically `unique_identifier` is an abstraction of ids.
+Some may are integers, some are strings.
+The difference to `display_name` is that, `display_name` can be an non-unique string but `unique_identifier` should identify an resource.
+This is particular handy for third-party libraries which depend on an unique identification.

+!!!
+Note
+    Please think about the case empty `unique_identifier` when the user was not authenticated.
+You might should think about handling unauthenticated users with a non-empty `unique_identifier`.
+This could be the case for tracking sessions where users can choose their name.
+    Think about adhoc instant-messaging like jitsi-meet.

 ## AuthCredentials